-The refrigerant sensor is located under the blower motor.
+The refrigerant sensor is located below the blower motor.
 See Figure 11 for the location of the sensor.
 Disconnect the wiring harness connector from the failed sensor and remove the sensor mounting screws.
 Discard the failed sensor.
 Mount the replacement sensor in the same location as the failed sensor that was removed and connect the sensor wiring harness connector to the sensor.
-Verify the proper function of the refrigerant leak mitigation system using the procedure on this page.
+Verify the proper function of the refrigerant leak mitigation system using the procedure described earlier.